 When you can’t afford to pay your tax bill in full it can be tempting to hold off on filing until you’ve got enough cash but you’re just creating a bigger problem in the long run.
 If you’re filing late, you should try to pay as much as possible to minimize the penalties and interest.
 Even though the failure-to-pay penalty is just 0.5% of what you owe, it can still add up relatively quickly.

 If you need more time to pay, you should look into the different payment plans the IRS offers.
 There are several different types of installment agreements available, both for individuals and business owners, and your eligibility typically depends on the amount of taxes you owe.
 Penalties and interest will continue to accrue until the bill is paid in full but as long as you’re making your payments on time you won’t be subject to any additional collection actions.

 The IRS recognizes that there are certain circumstances that may prevent you from filing your return on time.
-If you’re a U.S. citizen and you’re out of the country on the April filing date, you’re automatically granted an additional two months to file your return and pay any taxes due without incurring any penalties.
+If you’re a U.S. citizen and you’re out of the country on the deadline for filing, you’re automatically granted an additional two months to file your return and pay any taxes due without incurring any penalties.
 If you need more time to file, you can request a four-month extension but you’ll still need to pay any taxes you owe as soon as possible.